javierarce/spotimap/README.md

 # Spotimap - A map of songs about cities

 Have you been alone in <a href="http://javierarce.com/spotimap?city=Kyoto">Kyoto</a>?
 Is <a href="http://javierarce.com/spotimap?city=London">London</a> calling you?
-Do you love <a href="http://javierarce.com/spotimap?city=New York">New York</a> but it's bringing you down?
-This interactive map is for you!
+Do you love <a href="http://javierarce.com/spotimap?city=New York">New York</a> but the place is bringing you down?
+Then this interactive map will be perfect for you!
 Explore the world while you listen to songs about cities.

 [javierarce.com/spotimap](http://javierarce.com/spotimap)